vibbits/gentle-hands-on-python/dodona/reading-exercises/indentation/description/description.en.md

 print(a_function())
 ```

 You can use the console above to discover the answers to these questions.
+Notice that, in the Python
+console, the prompt changes from `>>>` to `...` when indentation is expected.